 6 Tips for Achieving the Perfect Dancesport Makeup Look

 Dancesport is a world where performance is everything.
-And part of the performance as a whole is the makeup.
+And part of the performance as a whole is your makeup look.
 You need to be flawless and you need your makeup to enhance and complete the rest of your appearance.
 When the audience and the judges look at you, they need to see that you’ve made an effort to be as presentable as you can be.

-1. Your makeup should always enhance your best features.
+1. Your makeup look should always enhance your best features.

 2. Clean and prep the skin before makeup